standardsemiconductor/lion/lion-soc/README.md

 1. Ensure the VELDT is ON and in the FLASH mode.
 2. `cabal run soc -- prog`
 3. Cycle power switch, set mode switch to FPGA.
-4. `cabal run com` to open serial port, then press any key to display the Lion Soc name:
+4. `cabal run com` to open serial port, then press any key to display the Lion SoC name:
 ```
    __   _             ____     _____
   / /  (_)__  ___    / __/__  / ___/
  / /__/ / _ \/ _ \  _\ \/ _ \/ /__
 /____/_/\___/_//_/ /___/\___/\___/

 Standard Semiconductor (c) 2021
 ```
-To compile, synthesize, and route Lion Soc without programming: `cabal run soc`
+To compile, synthesize, and route Lion SoC without programming: `cabal run soc`

 ### Clean
 `cabal run soc -- clean`